-Course code: 8241/8242 Open to grades: 11 Length: 2 Semesters

-Credit earned: 1.0 credit (Alternate credit for US History)
+Course code: 8241/8242 Open to grades: 11 Length: 2 Semesters Credit earned: 1.0 credit US History

 The AP program in U.S. History is designed to provide students with analysis skills and factual knowledge necessary to deal critically with the problems, issues, and materials in United States History.
 Students will learn to assess historical materials - their relevance to a given interpretive problem, their reliability and their importance - and weigh the evidence and interpretations presented in historical scholarships.
 (College Board)